LMB Collar Strategy

 Frequently asked questions

-A collar on LMB is the collar strategy applied to LMB (stock).
+- A collar on LMB is the collar strategy applied to LMB (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With LMB stock trading near $77.21, the strikes shown on this page are snapped to the nearest listed LMB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LMB stock at $44.92 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LMB chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
+- Max profit roughly equals short-call strike minus cost basis plus net premium; max loss roughly equals cost basis minus long-put strike minus net premium.
 Breakeven shifts by the net premium.
-For the LMB collar priced from the end-of-day chain at a 30-day expiry (ATM IV 67.40%), the computed maximum profit is $314.00 per contract and the computed maximum loss is -$186.00 per contract.
+For the LMB collar priced from the August 14, 2026 end-of-day chain at a 30-day expiry (ATM IV 54.30%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the LMB collar priced on this page is roughly $76.86 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the LMB collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current LMB market-implied 1-standard-deviation expected move is approximately 19.32%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The LMB market-implied 1-standard-deviation expected move in the same options snapshot is approximately 15.57%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.